Kupu whakataki

 Q: How do I transfer my Police vet to another Kōhanga Reo?

-Please include in the email the kaiwhakarite and / or chairperson of your new Kōhanga Reo.
+Please include the kaiwhakarite and / or chairperson of your new Kōhanga Reo in the email.

 Q: When does the Trust clear a person with conditions?